Marlon Riggs: Film career

 In the short 1990 piece Affirmations, Riggs explored the African-American males' sexuality and relationship with the African-American community at large.
 Some of the men expressed the lack of acceptance within the African-American community and the divide their sexual orientation caused.
 In 1991, Riggs directed and produced Anthem, a short documentary about African-American male sexuality.
 Collaborator Christiane Badgley served as co-director and editor.

 In 1991, Riggs founded Signifyin' Works, a non-profit production company that produces films about African-American history and culture.

 The 1992 documentary Color Adjustment was Riggs's second film shown on P.O.V., focusing on the representation of African Americans in primetime television from Amos 'n' Andy to The Cosby Show.
 The film was produced with Vivian Kleiman, edited by Debbie Hoffmann, and narrated by the actress Ruby Dee.
 It includes an original music score by Mary Watkins.

 In 1992, Riggs directed the film Non, Je Ne Regrette Rien (No Regret), in which five Black gay men who are HIV-positive discuss how they are battling the double stigmas surrounding their infection and homosexuality.
 It was edited by Nicole Atkinson.
 The series was screened on World AIDS Day and Day Without Art.
 It included the participation of Phil Zwickler, David Wojnarowicz, Ellen Spiro, Vivian Kleiman, and others.

 In 1993, Riggs received an honorary doctorate from the California College of Arts and Crafts.
 The same year, his experimental short Anthem was featured in Frameline's collection of short films entitled Boys' Shorts: The New Queer Cinema.

 Shortly after completing Color Adjustment, Riggs began work on what was to be his final film, Black Is...Black Ain't, but he died at the age of 37 from complications caused by AIDS on April 5, 1994, before he could complete it.
 The project was completed posthumously by the co-producer Nicole Atkinson and the co-director/editor Christiane Badgley, under the supervision of the board of directors of Signifyin' Works: Herman Gray, Vivian Kleiman, and Patricia Turner.

-All of his documentaries originated in video and transferred to film for public screenings at theaters, festivals and museums.
+All of his documentaries originated in video and were transferred to film for public screenings at theaters, festivals and museums.
 At that time, video technology was not yet available for screening for large audiences at public venues.